Agriculture Technology/Continuing Studies

 dried floral products.
 Some advanced techniques will also be covered.
 The

-256-hour program consists of seven modules, offered over a 12-week period, and
+256-hour program consists of seven modules and

 includes 50 hours of practice in the industry.